astral-sh/docs/site/uv/concepts/build-backend/index.md

 # [The uv build backend](#the-uv-build-backend)

-Note

-Currently, the default build backend for `uv init` is [hatchling](https://pypi.org/project/hatchling/).
-This will change to `uv` in a future version.

 A build backend transforms a source tree (i.e., a directory) into a source distribution or a wheel.

 uv supports all build backends (as specified by [PEP 517](https://peps.python.org/pep-0517/)), but also provides a native build backend (`uv_build`) that integrates tightly with uv to improve performance and user experience.